XenitAB/xenitab.github.io/docs/blog/12factor.md

 ## Factor V: Build, release, run

 > The twelve-factor app uses strict separation between the build, release, and run stages.
+The build stage is a transform which converts a code repo into an executable bundle known as a build.

 This factor is more or less a prerequisite for developing software-as-a-service in 2022, but we need to complement this factor with a requirement for automating these stages.
 The maturing of CI/CD software-as-a-service providers such as GitHub, [ACR Tasks](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tasks-overview) and [Circle CI](https://circleci.com/) means that it is now relatively easy to automate this process.